For the latest model year, the Traverse gets new optional features, two new exterior colors, and additional 20-inch wheel designs.

-The Traverse continues to ride on a car-like unibody platform that's shared with the GMC Acadia and Buick Enclave.
-These underpinnings help to give the Traverse more nimble handling dynamics than the automaker's old-school Tahoe SUV, although they also limit its off-road potential to traversing gravel roads.
+The Traverse rides on a car-like unibody platform that it shares with the GMC Acadia and the Buick Enclave.
+These underpinnings give the Traverse more nimble handling dynamics than the automaker's old-school Tahoe SUV, but they also limit its off-road potential to traversing gravel roads.
 The Traverse is capable of towing up to 5,200 pounds when properly equipped, however.

-The Traverse comes standard with a 3.6-liter V6 that produces 281 horsepower and 266 lb-ft of torque.
-An optional dual-exhaust ups those figures to 288 horsepower and 270 lb-ft of torque.
-A six-speed automatic transmission routes power to the front wheels.
-A traction-enhancing all-wheel-drive system is available as an option.
+The Traverse comes standard with a 3.6-liter V6 that produces 281 horsepower and 266 lb-ft of torque, though an optional dual-exhaust setup raises those figures to 288 horsepower and 270 lb-ft of torque.
+A six-speed automatic transmission routes power to the front wheels and a traction-enhancing all-wheel-drive system is available as an option.

-Fuel economy is rated at 17 mpg in the city and 24 mpg on the highway for the FWD model and 16/23 for the AWD variant.
+Fuel economy is rated at 17 mpg in the city and 24 mpg on the highway for the front-wheel drive model and 16/23 for the all-wheel drive variant.